Terms & Policies

 • Geolocation data, the approximate location associated with your IP address.

-• Professional or employment information, such as your job title and organisational affiliation.
+• Professional or employment information, such as your job title and organizational affiliation.

 • Sensory information, such as photos you choose to submit in our services.

-• Inferences drawn from any of the above information to create a profile reflecting your preferences, characteristics, and behaviour.
+• Inferences drawn from any of the above information to create a profile reflecting your preferences, characteristics, and behavior.

-The sources from which we collect these categories of Personal Information are described in Section 2 entitled Personal Data Collected by Plait.
-The business/commercial purposes for which we use these categories of Personal Information are described in Section 3 entitled How and Why We Use Your Personal Data.
-The categories of third parties with which we share these categories of Personal Information, including for business purposes, are described in Section 4 entitled Sharing Your Personal Data.
+The sources from which we collect these categories of Personal Data are described in Section 2 entitled Personal Data Collected by Plait.
+The business/commercial purposes for which we use these categories of Personal Data are described in Section 3 entitled How and Why We Use Your Personal Data.
+The categories of third parties with which we share these categories of Personal Data, including for business purposes, are described in Section 4 entitled Sharing Your Personal Data.

-The above summary of how we collect, use and share Personal Information describes our practices currently and for the 12 months preceding the effective date of this Notice.
+The above summary of how we collect, use and share Personal Data describes our practices currently and for the 12 months preceding the effective date of this Notice.

 Security Policy